getodk/validate/README.md

 You must use the Gradle task to run the application because there is a generated class (`BuildConfig`) that IntelliJ may not properly import and recognize.

 To package a runnable jar, use the `jar` Gradle task.

+## How Validate validates

+Validate is a thin wrapper around the [JavaRosa](https://github.com/opendatakit/javarosa/) form parsing library.
+Validate uses JavaRosa to parse an [ODK XForms](https://opendatakit.github.io/xforms-spec/) form definition into an in-memory representation.
+Validate then goes through the in-memory representation in the same way a client such as [Collect](https://github.com/opendatakit/collect) would.
+This simulates displaying questions to the user and exercises the logic in the form.
+Errors detected by JavaRosa are presented to the user.

+Validate does not simulate entering any data.
+Expressions that are not reached when first displaying a form are not verified.
+For example, if an `if` call has an invalid function call in one of its branches such as `if (/data/my_var = 'yes', invalid-function('bad', 'bad'), 0)`, Validate will not identify that unless the default value for `my_var` is `yes`.

+In general, issues with validation or what errors get presented are JavaRosa issues and should be filed [in its repository](https://github.com/opendatakit/javarosa/).

 ## Integrating Validate with your Java app